 At 8 years of age my elementary teacher took our class on a field trip to the aquarium.
 That was the day I decided to be a marine scientist!
 I know firsthand how field trips like Something Very Fishy can influence career choices among elementary students and as such, I am thrilled to introduce the ocean to the next generation of marine scientists and stewards of our oceans!

-Dr. Meghnna Tallapragada
+Dr. Meghnna Tallapragada - the communicator

 Assistant Professor at Temple University Klein College of Media and Communication